-Worksite trip reduction programs may include either requirements for employers to reduce single-occupancy vehicle (SOV) trips by their employees, or outreach, assistance, and incentive programs to encourage them to do so. agencies Transportation began to implement demand management programs in the 1970s, with the energy crisis, and have continued to do so, to varying degrees, since then.
+Worksite trip reduction programs may include either requirements for employers to reduce single-occupancy vehicle (SOV) trips by their employees, or outreach, assistance, and incentive programs to encourage them to do so.
+Transportation agencies began to demand implement management programs in the 1970s, with the energy crisis, and have continued to do so, to varying degrees, since then.
 Employer trip reduction requirements exist in Oregon and Washington States and in the Phoenix and Tucson, Arizona metropolitan areas; they were introduced in Southern California in the early 1990s but later rescinded.
 A few cities and counties also require employers to reduce trips or implement TDM programs.
-A number of State, local transportation regional, and agencies coordinate voluntary demand
+A number of State, regional, local transportation and agencies coordinate voluntary demand